Why should I use a virtual environment?

 - Reproducibility: Without isolation, it’s difficult to ensure your project works the same way on different machines

-Virtual environments solve these problems by creating isolated spaces where each project can have its own independent set of packages and even its own Python version.
+Virtual environments solve these problems by creating isolated spaces where each project can have its own independent set of packages and Python version.

 How Virtual Environments Work